-Located in the southwest of England, Bath is a popular spa town during the George era and is now a world-famous tourist city.
-Bath has a long history and its Georgian architecture is well preserved and was listed as a World Heritage Site by the UNESCO World Heritage in 1987.
+Located in the southwest of England, Bath is a popular spa town in the Georges era and is now a world-famous tourist city.
+Bath has a long history and its Georgian architecture is well preserved.
+It was listed as a World Heritage Site by the UNESCO World Heritage in 1987.
 Annual Jane Austen Festival (The Jane Austen FestivalBoth the Christmas market and the Christmas market attract a large number of tourists.

 In the 50th year of the AD, the Romans discovered hot springs in Bath and built a public bathhouse for people to use.
 At the same time, a temple was built.
 At that time, Bath was already a very developed city.
 But in 407 AD, the Roman army left the United Kingdom, and Bath was abandoned and abandoned.

 During the Anglo-Saxon period to the Middle Ages, Bath gradually recovered.
 In 1189, the main industry at this time was the manufacture of wool processed products.
 After the 18th century, Bath gradually became a hot spring tourism industry, and many famous buildings were also built at that time, such as the Royal Crescent and Pulteney Bridge.